-With Central America's 5th-highest GDP per capita today, Belize is considered an uppermiddle income country.
-Nonetheless, wealth is unequally distributed, with about 60% of rural residents and 43% of the general population living in poverty in 2016 (compared to the Latin American average of 31%).
-The unemployment rate remains high, especially among the youth (15% in 2019) (Photo: US Army Black Hawk over Belize City).
+With Central America's 3rd-highest GDP per capita today, Belize is considered an uppermiddle income country.
+Nonetheless, wealth is unequally distributed, with about 59 Nonetheless, wealth is unequally distributed, with about 59% of rural residents in 2018 and 36% of the general population in 2022 living in poverty (compared to the Latin American average of 35.4%).
+The unemployment rate remains high, especially among the youth (19.3% in 2021).
 Since the 1980s, Belize has transitioned from an agricultural to a service economy focused on tourism.
 Yet it remains dependent on foreign aid and preferential trade arrangements with the US, the United Kingdom (UK), and the European Union.
-While the economy is growing, it often does so at a sluggish pace (just 3% in 2018).
+In 2022, Belize had a GDP growth of 12.1%.

 Belize's economy is particularly vulnerable to global commodity price shocks and the effects of natural disasters (see p.
 3 of Political and Social Relations).
 Damage caused by storms and flooding during the period 1994-2013 cost Belize on average \$71 million every year or about 4% of GDP.
 Because of its location between South America and the US, Belize serves as a transshipment point for illegal drugs.
 The security costs of violence associated with the drug trade deter some businesses from investing in Belize, negatively impacting economic growth.

-Services

-Accounting for 66% of GDP and 67% of employment in 2018, the services sector is Belize's largest economic sector and primarily comprises tourism, banking, communications, transportation, and community services.
+Services Accounting for 59% of GDP and 60% of employment in 2022, the services sector is Belize's largest economic sector and primarily comprises tourism, banking, communications, transportation, and community services.
 The growth of the services sector in recent years has been driven largely by the booming tourism industry.

-Tourism: Comprising some 37% of GDP in 2019, Belize's tourism subsector is an important economic component and source of foreign currency.
-International arrivals reached 489,000 in 2018, a significant influx considering the population is only about 399,598.
+Tourism: Comprising some 23.4% of GDP in 2021, Belize's tourism subsector is an important economic component and source of foreign currency.
+International arrivals reached nearly one million in 2022, a significant influx considering the population is only about 419,137.
 Popular sites include 127 offshore cays (islands), the Belize Barrier Reef, the longest in the Western Hemisphere, and important Maya sites (see p.
-1-2 of History and Myth) (Photo: The Great Blue Hole, a natural phenomenon off Belize's coast that attracts visitors from around the world).
+1-2 of History and Myth).

-Financial Services: Inspired by other Caribbean nations in the 1990s.
-Belize created an offshore financial sector that allowed anonymous business incorporation and tax-free operations.
+Financial Services: Inspired by other Caribbean nations in the 1990s, Belize created an offshore financial sector that allowed anonymous business incorporation and tax-free operations.
 Since then, the arrangement has proven susceptible to misuse by money launderers and tax evaders, prompting warnings that Belize is at risk of becoming a haven for drug and terrorism financing.

-Industry

-Belize's small industrial sector comprised some 12% of GDP and 16% of employment in 2018.
+Industry Belize's small industrial sector comprised some 16% of GDP and 19% of employment in 2022.
 Composed mostly of light manufacturing, the sector also includes some food processing and the small oil industry.
 Manufacturing: First emerging in the late 20th century, the manufacturing subsector has remained small and mostly focused on supplying the local market.
 Prominent employers include fertilizer and animal feed plants, sawmills, a wire and nail plant, and a roofing materials plant.
-Belize also has a sugar refinery and rum, beer, and soft drinks plants (Photo: A US banning offshore oil exploration and extraction in 2018 in a move to protect its unique marine environment and safeguard the tourism industry.
+Belize also has a sugar refinery and rum, beer, and soft drinks plants.
+Oil: Oil made up roughly 0.28% of

+GDP in 2021.
+With its known reserves rapidly dwindling, Belize has declined efforts to grow the industry, banning offshore oil exploration and extraction in 2018 in a move to protect its unique marine environment and safeguard the tourism industry.